 Doing this means you can start to identify the circumstances under which you would be able to leave and to develop a plan to get there, such as learning new skills or following a key milestone event.
 It took another of my guests, Pippi five years to leave – she used that time to go from a stay-at-home mom, to working part-time to a full-time position that meant she could support herself financially.

 Having a plan is the light at the end of tunnel and that’s what will help you get through this period.
-It’s also the time to start going through the practical preparations I discuss in my ebook Untangling From Your Spouse and in my coaching program My Divorce Pal.

 At what point you choose to tell your spouse depends on your assessment of your personal safety and likely ongoing treatment and their willingness to listen.
 This isn’t about being deceptive or dishonest with your spouse.
 It is about taking care of your own needs first and it can be a tricky balancing act.